mayadata-io/specs/maya/spec-1-play-with-etcdcluster.md

 - The data store should be highly available as it will form the backbone of the management plane
 - We have decided to play with etcd

+> NOTE: **The details mentioned here are applicable to when this spec was introduced.
+If there are any changes to the overal plan (*which obviously will*), there should be separate specs file detailing the modified design decisions, etc.**

 # Measurable Goals

 > Promise clear deliverables and outcomes.
 Identify what’s out of scope.
 Make sure it’s easy to look